-As many, if not all creators, I have a whole bunch of unfinished projects.
+As many other creators (if not all creators), I have a whole bunch of unfinished projects.

-Broken prototypes, things that sometimes didn’t even got as far as two lines of pitch in a text file.
+Broken prototypes, things that sometimes didn’t even get as far as two lines of pitch in a text file.

 I often look at them and wonder: “What should I do?
 Should I delete them?
 Give them another try, with my brand new developer skills?
 Keep some stuff and delete the rest?”

 And so time goes by and I just leave them there, collecting digital dust in multiple backup copies, both on hard drives and in some corner of my own mind.

 Recently, I stumbled upon an article written by Ben Lehman about “The Tragedy of GJ 237b” a role-playing game for no players which he co-designed with Caitlynn Belle.

 To play it, you just leave the required material on a table in a room, then leave, closing the door behind you and not going back in there anymore.